Jean-Philippe Chainiaux: Career

 He began his career in his native Belgium in 1992, starting out as an ordinary DJ, having been playing around with his vinyls when he was just 15 years old.
 Passionate about hip-hop and DJing techniques, in 1994, he discovered jungle music.
 At the beginning of 1996 he started playing only jungle and drum and bass and in that same year he began hosting radio shows in Brussels at Action FM.

 After that the number of his performances increased significantly all over Europe, becoming a regular at famous clubs in Belgium such as Fuse (Brussels), Tour de l'Est (Antwerp), La Chapelle (Liège), and playing at big festivals such as Pukkelpop (in 2003), 10Days Of Techno, Tomorrowland, Groove City, Dour Festival, Antwerp is Burning, Star Warz, and It's Like A Jungle.

 In 1998, under the name System-D, he won the "Drum & Bass Arena" mixtape competition.
 That same year he was crowned "Best DJ" (excl.
 UK) by the legendary British magazine Knowledge.

 In 2000, he decided to begin promoting the INSIDE events.
-Laters he organized other events like Volume, Organic, Warning, and Body Movin'.
+Later he organized other events like Volume, Organic, Warning, and Body Movin'.

 System-D signed on Intercom Rec. in 2004 (E-Z Rollers, UK) for whom he released a few 12", and also appeared on the New Skool Blazers LP.
 He collaborated on the D&B album of the New-Yorkean MC Jamalski (BDP/KRS-One).

 He set up his own label Dopefish A.U.D.I.O in 2007 but is also currently signed with Big Alliance Records.